 A POST-MORTEM OF THE 2020 ELECTION

-Join Capitol Weekly and the McGeorge Capital Center for Law & Policy on Thursday, November 5 for A Post-Mortem of the 2020 Election.
+Capitol Weekly and the McGeorge Capital Center for Law & Policy present A Post-Mortem of the 2020 Election.

-This program promises to be an exciting, unique and informative overview of the most intensely-watched election in a lifetime, providing analysis, opinions and insight.
+This program was an exciting, unique and informative overview of the most intensely-watched election in a lifetime, providing analysis, opinions and insight.
 What happened?
 Why?
 What happens next?

 Keynote address by Ace Smith of SCRB Strategies.

 9AM.
 Panel 1: Polls – Right or Wrong?

 Since 2016, pollsters have come under increased scrutiny for real or perceived ‘misses’ in high profile contests.
 How accurate were the polls this time, and what does polling look like in future races?

 Ruth Bernstein, EMC Research; Mark DiCamillo, Berkeley IGS Poll; Paul Mitchell, Political Data Inc.; Ben Tulchin, Tulchin Research

 10:30AM.
 Panel 2: The Face of The Electorate

 As California and the rest of the country trend younger and more diverse, so does the electorate.
 In California, more voters are registering than ever, and interest in elections is at an all-time high.
 Who are the voters in 2020?